HugoMatilla/Effective-JAVA-Summary/README.md

 Using static factories can create constants of frequently requested instances and serve them in future requests.

-Internals of the inmutable objects can also be share.
+Internals of the immutable objects can also be share.

 They make great building blocks for other objects.

-The disadvantes is that require a separate object for distinct values.
+The disadvantages is that require a separate object for distinct values.
 In some cases it could reach to a performance problem.

-__How to deny subclassing in imnutable objects__
+__How to deny subclassing in immutable objects__

 1. Making it final

-2. Make all of its contructors private or package-private and add a public static factory
+2. Make all of its constructors private or package-private and add a public static factory

 ```java